Shopify vs. WordPress

 In contrast to Shopify, with WordPress/WooCommerce, handling technical stuff is what you’ll be doing the bulk of the time, especially at the beginning.
 As a matter of fact, to make the most out of WordPress/WooCommerce you’ll need some technical skills.

 For instance, as already mentioned, first you need to take care of the hosting.
 But since hosting may come with only basic security, you need to install WordPress addons for more advanced security measures.
-Then, due to the fact that WordPress is not primarily an eCommerce platform, you need to find addons that cover some more advanced sales and marketing aspects.
+Then, due to the fact that WordPress is not primarily an e-commerce platform, you need to find addons that cover some more advanced sales and marketing aspects.

 This searching, researching, setting up, managing, maintaining, and whatnot, is not the most convenient thing in the world, especially if you’re a complete beginner.